dnkmmr69420/nix-graphical-app-icon-guide/README.md

 # nix-graphical-app-icon-guide
-How to add graphical app icons for packages installed with nix
+How to have graphical app icons show up for packages installed with nix

 ## Single User